 Keep in mind that it is possible that you can be turned down for benefits the first time that you apply.
 Many people will attempt to apply for these benefits, and while many have legitimate cases, some do not.
 The SSA may have a hard time going through each and determining who has the most need and meets their requirements just by looking at the paper.
 It is possible to go through and do an appeal in order to get your case looked at again and get the social security disability benefits in Atlanta, GA that you need.

 If your child has a PDD-NOS diagnosis and you need help filing a claim or an appeal with the SSA, make sure to contact our professionals at Ted A. Greve and Associates.
-Our team can help you gather the right documentation to provide a strong claim when you submit it to the SSA.
+Our team of experienced Social Security disability lawyers can help you gather the right documentation to provide a strong claim when you submit it to the SSA.
 Contact us today to get started.